seanzhangkx8/ConvoKit/README.md

 [![Discord Community](https://img.shields.io/static/v1?logo=discord&style=flat&color=red&label=discord&message=community)](https://discord.gg/WMFqMWgz6P)

 This toolkit contains tools to extract conversational features and analyze social phenomena in conversations, using a [single unified interface](https://convokit.cornell.edu/documentation/architecture.html) inspired by (and compatible with) scikit-learn.
 Several large [conversational datasets](https://github.com/CornellNLP/ConvoKit#datasets) are included together with scripts exemplifying the use of the toolkit on these datasets.
-The latest version is [3.0.1](https://github.com/CornellNLP/ConvoKit/releases/tag/v3.0.1) (released Nov.
-8, 2024); follow the [project on GitHub](https://github.com/CornellNLP/ConvoKit) to keep track of updates.
+The latest version is [3.0.1](https://github.com/CornellNLP/ConvoKit/releases/tag/v3.0.1) (released November 8, 2024); follow the [project on GitHub](https://github.com/CornellNLP/ConvoKit) to keep track of updates.

 Read our [documentation](https://convokit.cornell.edu/documentation) or try ConvoKit in our [interactive tutorial](https://colab.research.google.com/github/CornellNLP/ConvoKit/blob/master/examples/Introduction_to_ConvoKit.ipynb).